jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 ### Fluff

 A lot of code that does not add much functionality is an indication that a more elegant solution might be possible.

-### Ghost Hunt

-Not so much programming practice, rather than a practical concern.
-Seeing problems where they do not exist or investigating a potential problem, that might not be a problem at all.
-Early detection of seeing problems where there are none can prevent such excessive spenditure of time.

 ### Go Slower to Go Faster